openedx/xblock-sdk/README.rst

 Testing
 --------

-To run the test suite:
+To install all requirements and run the test suite:

-    $ python manage.py test
+    $ make

 This will run: